lumina-desktop/lumina-docs/lumina.rst

 =======================

 This utility provides information about the version of Lumina, as well as the license, acknowledgements, and Project links.
 To launch this utility, right-click the desktop and select
-:menuselection:`Settings --> About Lumina`, click the start menu then the question mark icon in "Quick Settings", or type :command:`lumina-info` in a terminal window.
+:menuselection:`Settings --> About Lumina`, click the start menu then the question mark icon in "Preferences", or type :command:`lumina-info` in a terminal window.
 An example is shown in :numref:`Figure %s: About Lumina <about1>`.

 .. _about1: